-If you are interested in starting a support group or becoming a help network volunteer, please contact Katie Fuller, Director of Support (firstname.lastname@example.org).
+If you are interested in starting a support group or becoming a help network volunteer, please contact firstname.lastname@example.org.

-If you are interested in starting a tinnitus support group, the following PDF can be downloaded for free by clicking the image below and contains helpful information on how to start, organize, recruit and run a successful tinnitus support group.
+If you are interested in starting a tinnitus support group, the Tinnitus Support Group Help Book contains helpful information about how to start, organize, recruit and run a successful tinnitus support group.
 It also gives advice on meeting topics and helpful ways to keep people coming back to your group time and time again.
-If after reading you would like to pursue leading a group, please click here to fill out an application and return to email@example.com.
+If you're considering starting a group in your area and would like to be included in the ATA Support Group listings, please share your information with ATA by completing this form and returning it to email@example.com.

 The American Tinnitus Association Support Network has two facets: support groups and individual help network volunteers.
 Help network volunteers communicate one-on-one with people in need of support on an as-needed basis.
 ATA maintains a list of help network volunteers, sharing names and contact information with callers who are distressed about their tinnitus and needing to reach out to someone else with the condition.

 Help network volunteers are all about providing support.
 It's a powerful experience for people to feel like someone understands what they're going through.
-If you are interested in becoming a help network volunteer, consider the following information below, click here to fill out an application and return to firstname.lastname@example.org.
+If you are interested in becoming a help network volunteer, consider the information below, and contact firstname.lastname@example.org for more information.

 Decide which methods of communication you want to answer: Help network volunteers communicate via email, phone calls, letters - or a combination of the three.
 You can decide which method is most convenient to you, and let ATA know your preference.